-After deciding to go in a different direction, Sequoia dissolved the first company and launched Commas, a product and service engine for growing entrepreneurs that offered exclusive access to top tech and creative resources which she later rolled into Venture Capital Engine, M13.
+After deciding to go in a different direction, Sequoia dissolved the first company and launched Commas, a product and service engine for growing entrepreneurs that offers exclusive access to top tech and creative resources which she later rolled into venture capital engine, M13.

 She has spoken all over the world about fundraising, building a tech start-up, and other facades of entrepreneurship.